Nstrzelczyk/Nstrzelczyk/README.md

-# 👋 Hello,
+# 👋 Hello!
 - I’m Natalia Strzelczyk and I'm interested in Python (especially machine learning), game coding and functional tests.
+Currently working as a functional tester - freelance.
-# 🌱 I’m currently learning
+# 🌱 I’m currently learning:
-- SQL, Godot and more about testing.
-I'd like to learn about automatic testing.
+- SQL, Godot, ML and more about testing.
+I'd like to learn automatic testing.
-# I learned from:
+# ✏️ I learned from:
 - courses:
 - https://www.linkedin.com/learning/sql-data-reporting-and-analysis-2
 - Dwthon - Hack outside the box | Data Science